About the Author-- Lisa Ross-Williams

 horsemanship, hoof care, dentistry, bodywork,

 homeopathy, iridology, essential oils and nutrition.
-She has earned her degree in Environmental Plant Science, has completed the Basic Homeopathy Veterinary course through the British Institute of Homeopathy, completed the Reiki 1/Equine Reiki course and is working on her certification in Equine Iridology.
+She has earned her degree in Environmental Plant Science, has completed the Basic Homeopathy Veterinary course through the British Institute of Homeopathy, completed the Reiki 1/Equine Reiki course and is an Iridology Technician.
 She has and has been involved with natural horsemanship since 1997.

 Known to colleagues and friends as one who “walks her talk,” Lisa has positively influenced thousands of horse owners and grateful horses, sharing her knowledge of natural and holistic horse care since 1998.